Centribo/Unity-Shader-Basics-Tutorial/README.md

 #pragma surface surf Standard fullforwardshadows vertex:vert addshadow
 ```

-Surface shaders have alot going on within them are are much more complex, but they ultimately compile down to vertex and fragment functions just like the ones we were writing before.
+Surface shaders have alot going on within them and are much more complex, but they ultimately compile down to vertex and fragment functions just like the ones we were writing before.
 I highly suggest reading the official documentation [here](https://docs.unity3d.com/Manual/SL-SurfaceShaders.html) to learn more about them.
 The official documenation also has a great page of examples [here](https://docs.unity3d.com/Manual/SL-SurfaceShaderLightingExamples.html) which is a good place to start if you want to understand them better.
 Alan Zucconi also has a great tutorial introducing them available [here.](http://www.alanzucconi.com/2015/06/17/surface-shaders-in-unity3d/)

 ## Part 9: Other Shaders